 We recognize that even with a household size adjustment, we can only approximate the number of actual landline telephone users in any geographic region and this, in turn, renders our estimates of market concentration less precise than we would like them to be.
 Further, in households with both a landline telephone and one or more cell phones, it may be that the landline telephone is there only for emergency use or that only some of the people in the household use the landline telephone.
 We lack data sufficient to refine our estimate of landline telephone users to those who live in a household with both types of phones but are entirely or mainly landline telephone users.
-At best we can say that the number of landline telephone users is substantially greater than the number of landline telephone subscribers.
+At best we can say that the number of landline telephone subscribers.